The Attention Cascade: Where Users Go When They Leave Your App

 Flow diagram showing platform destinations within 5 minutes after short Netflix sessions (10 minutes or less).
 From Netflix (long-form streaming): YouTube 61%, Facebook Reels 14%, Instagram Reels 12%, Amazon Prime 8%, Disney+ 5%.
 From YouTube (the gateway): Instagram Reels 57%, Facebook Reels 34%, Netflix 7%, Disney+ 2%, Amazon Prime 1%.

-Understanding User Behavior: The Three Flavors of Video Flow
+Understanding User Behavior: The Three Video Modes: Commitment, Browse, and Scroll

 Each platform represents a different behavioral state, and understanding these modes explains why the attention cascade flows in one direction: